• de

 Personal Details:

-Born in 1982.
 Studied Modern History and Political Science at the University of Freiburg (2003-2008) and the University of Michigan, Ann Arbor (2005-2006).
 PhD in Modern History (April 2013) at the University of Freiburg on the subject of Jewish experiences during the First World War in Europe and the United States, funded by the German National Academic Foundation (2009-2012), the American Jewish Archives (January-February 2011), the German Historical Institute in London (April-June 2011) and Washington DC (April-May 2012) and the Leibniz Institute of European History (IEG) in Mainz (July-December 2012).

 Sarah Panter joined the IEG in April 2013.
 During her first year, she held the position of a research coordinator (Forschungsreferentin).
 Since May 2014, she has been a member of the academic staff.
 Parental leave from March until October 2017, in April 2018, July 2021 until March 2022.
 Completion of the Leibniz Association Mentoring Programme (2020/2021).
 Since the end of March 2022, head of the DFG project (own position) "Transatlantic Families.
 The Lives of German Revolutionary Emigres, 1848/49–1914".
+Submission of the habilitation thesis to JGU Mainz in April 2024.

 Research Interests: